Meiko Satomura

+Satomura wrestled for 30 years in Japan and internationally, competing in promotions such as World Championship Wrestling (WCW), World Wonder Ring Stardom, and Chikara.
+She retired on April 29, 2025 in Korakuen Hall.

 Professional wrestling career

 Gaea Japan (1995–2005)

-Satomura made her professional wrestling debut for all female promotion Gaea Japan on April 15, 1995, defeating Sonoko Kato.

-On November 2, 1996, Meiko Satomura and Sonoko Kato defeated Sugar Sato and Chikayo Nagashima to become the inaugural AAAW Tag Team Champions.
-Satomura would go on to win that title on two more occasions, teaming with Ayako Hamada, and Chikayo Nagashima.
+Satomura made her professional wrestling debut for women's promotion Gaea Japan on April 15, 1995, defeating Sonoko Kato.
+On November 2, 1996, she and Kato defeated Sugar Sato and Chikayo Nagashima to become the inaugural AAAW Tag Team Champions.
+Satomura would go on to win that title on two more occasions, teaming with Ayako Hamada and Nagashima.
 She also won the AAAW Singles Championship twice, with her second reign ending at the hands of Aja Kong on April 3, 2005.
-Gaea Japan closed a week later on April 10 after staging its farewell show where Satomura defeated her trainer Chigusa Nagayo in the main event.
+Gaea Japan closed a week later on April 10, 2005, after staging its farewell show; in the main event, Satomura defeated her trainer Chigusa Nagayo.

 World Championship Wrestling (1996–1997)

 In 1996, Satomura started appearing for World Championship Wrestling (WCW) through Gaea Japan's working relationship with WCW which was attempting to establish a women's division.
-Satomura participated in an eight-woman tournament for the inaugural WCW Women's World Championship but was eliminated in the first round by eventual winner Akira Hokuto.
-When WCW introduced a second title for the women she entered into that tournament too, but was again knocked out in the first round by Toshie Uematsu who went on to win the tournament.
-Satomura continued to make appearances for WCW until the business relationship between the two promotions ended.
+She participated in an eight-woman tournament for the inaugural WCW Women's World Championship; however, Satomura was eliminated in the first round by eventual winner Akira Hokuto.
+When WCW introduced a WCW Women's Cruiserweight Championship, a second title for the women, she entered that tournament; however, Satomura was knocked out in the first round by Toshie Uematsu, who went on to win the tournament.
+Satomura continued to make appearances for WCW until the business relationships between two promotions ended.

 Sendai Girls' Pro Wrestling (2006–present)

-Following Gaea Japan's closure, Satomura formed the promotion Sendai Girls' Pro Wrestling with Jinsei Shinzaki.

-On September 23, 2009, Satomura participated in the Splash J and Running G tournament along with Kaoru and Tomoko Kuzumi.
-In the Semi Final, Satomura's team defeated the Dynamite Kansai, Makie Numao and Yasuko Kuragaki to advance to the final.
+Following Gaea Japan's closure, Satomura formed the women's promotion Sendai Girls' Pro Wrestling with Jinsei Shinzaki.
+On September 23, 2009, she participated in the Splash J and Running G tournament along with Kaoru and Tomoko Kuzumi.
+In the semi-final, Satomura's team defeated the Dynamite Kansai (Makie Numao and Yasuko Kuragaki), to advance to the final.
 In the final, they defeated the team of Hikari Fukuoka, Kanako Motoya and Sonoko Kato to win the Splash J and Running G tournament.

+World Wonder Ring Stardom (2012–2018)

+On July 26, 2015, Satomura became the World of Stardom Champion by defeating Kairi Hojo.
+On December 23, she lost the World of Stardom Championship to Io Shirai.

 Chikara (2012, 2016–2017)

-In May 2012, Satomura made her Chikara debut during the promotion's Aniversario weekend.
-That same year, Satomura returned to Chikara, participating in the group's premier tournament King of Trios.
-In 2016, Satomura along with Cassandra Miyagi and Dash Chisako won the King of Trios tournament.
+In May 2012, Satomura made her Chikara debut during the promotion's Aniversario.
+That same year, She returned to Chikara, participating in the group's premiere tournament, King of Trios.
+In 2016, Satomura, along with Cassandra Miyagi and Dash Chisako won the King of Trios tournament.
 The trio was announced for the 2017 edition of the tournament.

-WWE
+WWE (2018, 2020–2025)

 Mae Young Classic (2018)

 On July 27, 2018, WWE announced that Satomura will be competing in the second Mae Young Classic tournament.
 She defeated Killer Kelly, Mercedes Martinez, and Lacey Lane before being defeated in the semifinals by Toni Storm.